- Reflective Motorcycle Jackets: Are They Safe? - June 1, 2023

 Riding with Your Biker Buddies

 When it’s you and a friend or two out on the open road, sometimes you need to get a message across.
-There aren’t lights to declare you need to take a leak, so there are some standard hand signals to get this – and other needs – across.
+There aren’t lights to declare you need to take a leak to your fellow riders, so there are some standard hand signals to get this – and other needs – across.

-Let’s deal with that first – how do you tell the people you’re riding with that you need to pee?
+Let’s deal with that first – how do you tell your fellow riders that you need to pee?
 There’s a motorcycle hand signal for exactly this purpose:

 - Clench your fist